manbhattarai/Pulse-Discriminator-Counter/README.md

 | 3 | 16 | 64 ns |

 # Usage
-The provided C code <i>counter_clock.c<\i> can be used to read the count values as a function of bin number.
+The provided C code <i>counter_clock.c</i> can be used to read the count values as a function of bin number.
 Bin number goes from 1-3001, any intermediate values may be used as needed.
 The following commands can be run in the command line of the RP to compile it.
 <div>
   <button class="copy-button" onclick="copyToClipboard(this.parentElement.nextElementSibling.textContent)"></button>